netlify/gocommerce/README.md

 {"sku": "my-product", "title": "My Product", "prices": [{"amount": "49.99"}], "type": "ebook"}
 </script>

-More about what the product metadata can contain.
 The minimum required is the SKU, title and at least one "price".
 Default currency is USD if nothing else specified.

-### Mail templates
+### Mail templates (Not implemented yet)

 Gocommerce will look for mail templates inside `https://yoursite.com/gocommerce/emails/` when sending mails to users or administrators.